MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 + <a href="#mro">Microsoft R Open</a>
 + <a href="#sqlr">SQL Server R Services</a>

-To learn about the difference between these Microsoft R products, see the [comparison here](#compare-prods).
 For a side-by-side comparison of Microsoft R Server, Microsoft R Client, and Microsoft R Open, [see here](microsoft-r-getting-started.md#compare-prods).
 <br>